kontext-e/kontext-e.github.io/drafts/beginning-unittests.md

 It comes with some 2500 classes and not a single Unit Test.
 For playing around with it I checked out the source and put it into a
 [GitHub repo](https://github.com/jensnerche/plantuml).

+Now we are ready for the real hands-on experience.
+We will add a rudimentary test infrastructure so that there is at least one Unit Test to go on with.
+Than we add the static analysis and the test coverage checker.
+When both is in place, we bring it together in the same database and create coverage rules using database queries.
+Last but not least we will have a look on various ways for further improvements.

+Ok, let's begin!

 # Add rudimentary test infrastructure
 * pom: add a dependency for junit, plugins surefire and failsafe plugins